Bowling average: Calculation

 A number of flaws have been identified for the statistic, most notable among these the fact that a bowler who has taken no wickets cannot have a bowling average, as dividing by zero does not give a result.
 The effect of this is that the bowling average cannot distinguish between a bowler who has taken no wickets and conceded one run, and a bowler who has taken no wickets and conceded one hundred runs.
 The bowling average also does not tend to give a true reflection of the bowler's ability when the number of wickets they have taken is small, especially in comparison to the number of runs they have conceded.
 In his paper proposing an alternative method of judging batsmen and bowlers, Paul van Staden gives an example of this:

 Suppose a bowler has bowled a total of 80 balls, conceded 60 runs and has taken only 2 wickets so that.. [their average is] 30.
 If the bowler takes a wicket with the next ball bowled (no runs obviously conceded), then [their average is] 20.

 Due to this, when establishing records for bowling averages, qualification criteria are generally set.
-For Test cricket, the Wisden Cricketers' Almanack sets this as 75 wickets, while ESPNcricinfo requires 2,000 deliveries.
+For Test cricket, the Wisden Cricketers' Almanack sets this as 75 wickets, while Cricinfo requires 2,000 deliveries.
 Similar restrictions are set for one-day cricket.